pbruvoll/tekkendocs/README.md

 ### DIY

-If you're familiar with deploying node applications, the built-in Remix app server is production-ready.

-Make sure to deploy the output of `remix build`
+If you're familiar with deploying express applications you should be right at home just make sure to deploy the output of `remix build`

 - `build/`
 - `public/build/`

 ### Using a Template

 When you ran `npx create-remix@latest` there were a few choices for hosting.
-You can run that again to create a new project, then copy over your `app/` folder to the new project that's pre-configured for your target server.
+You can run that again to create a new project, then copy over relevant code/assets from your current app to the new project that's pre-configured for your target server.

+Most importantly, this means everything in the `app/` directory, but if you've further customized your current application outside of there it may also include:

+- Any assets you've added/updated in `public/`
+- Any updated versions of root files such as `.eslintrc.js`, etc.

 ```sh
 cd ..